-This post is in partnership with Hancock Regional Hospital as part of their empowering women and children site.
+This post is in partnership with Hancock Regional Hospital.
 All thoughts, experiences, and opinions are my own.
 Be sure to check out their site for additional resources and support.

 I'm THRILLED to bring you all today's post.
 It's a topic SO near and dear to my heart… and one that has SO much conflicting information out there!!

 Congratulations!
 You've decided to step up your self care practice and want to get into meditation!
 I'm thrilled you're exploring it!
 Meditation has been linked to everything from helping with anxiety and depression, to helping with IBS and insomnia, and even may help with overall heart healthiness!
 With so many benefits, it's no wonder more and more people are becoming interested.